 When we first moved here, I wanted to help our furry family members acclimatize to our new home so we turned a spare room into a “cat room”.
 This created a contained environment with all their favorite things to give them a place that smelled and felt familiar to them.
 For the first day after we moved here, I kept them only in this room to allow them to get familiar with the sounds and smells of this new house, then every day after that I’d let them out a couple hours with supervision, increasing the time each day to expand their familiarity with the new house while giving them the confidence of having a safe, familiar space to return to (which they often did) if they weren’t sure what to think of the new place.
 After a week they were fully acclimatized and adjusted to the new house and we gave them free run of our house during the days, though we still return them to their cat room each night.

-Now, our cats have free run of the house during the day, but I still put them in the cat room at night and if we go out because they feel safe and happy here, and they won’t damage anything while I’m either sleeping or elsewhere.

 Every time I put them in their room (usually at night before bed), I also always give them their soft food at the same time so they love the routine of going to the room and it’s always a positive experience.